 For filled donuts, use a biscuit cutter and don't cut out the middle of the donut.
 Air fry as above, allow to cool enough to handle, and fill with the filling of your choice.
 Here are a couple of options:

-- Cream — the “cream” in a cream-filled donut is usually a frosting of sorts.
-I like filling with my American buttercream.
+- Cream -- the "cream" in a cream-filled donut is usually a frosting of sorts.
+I like filling with this special cream filling.

 Can I Make the Donuts Ahead of Time?